UsherShmiel613/JAVA-Core-Lessons/07 Conditional Statements.md

 <li>What happens if the condition for more than one is true?</li>
 <li>What happens if you enter a negative speed?</li>
 <li>Add an <strong>else { }</strong> statement at the end to tell the user “That is not a valid speed”, if they enter a negative number.</li>
+<li>Did you notice that some values are not included in our code (between 70 and 50).
+Add code to cover those values.</li>
 <li>Try defining the boolean tests as variables, and use these variables instead of putting the condition itself in the if statements.</li>
 </ol>
 <blockquote>